SamTusick/NHL-Web-Scraping/dev-notes.md

 ## Where to Continue

-- Decide whether to start frontend or continue adding different stats
+- Deploy backend with Render and frontend with Netlify